 When is it the the best time to visit Muir Woods?

 Alright, any good place is easily ruined by the tourists and this is exactly what happened to Muir Woods in Marin County.
-We were lucky to get into the park, however many people who’d like to see the national monument can’t even make it to the entrance!
+We were lucky to get into the park (while we were on our way to the Stinson Beach), however many people who’d like to see the national monument can’t even make it to the entrance!
 Here we discuss strategies on how to figure out the Best time to visit Muir Woods.

 Since 2018, you’ll have to make a reservation to visit Muir Woods.
 This must be done in advance on the National Park Service website.
 Apparently you can not simply drive up to the woods any longer!
 There has been rumors that you can even get your car towed!!!